Environment Administration

 Unqork API

 Unqork has its own API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
-APIs act as the connective tissue between products and services. (application programming interface) that lets you request and send data between systems.
-But, to use it, you must have an access token.
+APIs act as the connective tissue between products and services. that lets you request and send data between systems.
+To use it, you must authenticate using an access token.

-By enabling OAuth2 Password Grant in Environment Administration, your Unqork users can obtain an access token using their login credentials and make API calls.
+By enabling OAuth2 Password Grant in Environment Administration, your Unqork users can obtain an access token using their login credentials to make API calls.

 To enable OAuth2 Password Grant: